 Claire Gould – English Wedding Blog

 Part-time wedding calligrapher Claire Gould scours England (and Wales and Scotland) to find the most stylish weddings to feature in her blog.
-No matter where a couple might be living the English Wedding Blog shows there are amazing venues across the country and you don’t need a crazy budget to create wonderful wedding ideas.
+No matter where a couple might be living, the English Wedding Blog shows there are amazing venues across the country and that you don’t need a crazy budget to create wonderful wedding ideas.

 Laura and Kelly – Festival Brides

-Mixing weddings and festivals… What’s not to love?
+Mixing weddings and festivals… what’s not to love?
 Two of our favourite things being joined together in one fantastic blog.
-Every topic is covered and every angle for music loving brides who want to bring a little of the summer-fest vibe into their special day.
-We not only love their blog but we want to be their new best friends so we can attend as many festivals as they do (how do they get all those tickets?).
+Every topic is covered and every angle for music-loving brides who want to bring a little of the summer-fest vibe into their special day.
+We not only love their blog, but we want to be their new best friends so we can attend as many festivals as they do (how do they get all those tickets?).